Oxegen: 2013 festival

-MCD chief Denis Desmond revealed, on the official Oxegen website in April 2013, the news that Oxegen will return to the Irish festival line-up this summer, after a one-year hiatus.
+MCD chief Denis Desmond revealed, on the official Oxegen website in April 2013, the news that Oxegen would return to the Irish festival line-up that summer following a one-year hiatus.

 The festival took place in its usual home of Punchestown Racecourse in Kildare, and took place from 2–4 August 2013.

 On 22 April an announcement was made to confirm the first set of acts playing.
 Confirmed were Calvin Harris, Rizzle Kicks, Jack Beats, Duke Dumont, Example, Pitbull, Nero.
 On 24 April David Guetta was announced as one of the headline acts.
 The line-up was heavily criticized for having no guitar bands.
 The actual announcement posts were deleted on the same day as negative feedback was so heavy that festival promoters urged MCD to remove it to avoid embarrassment.
 It is thought that ticket sales were poor, and this may have been the last time MCD attend the festival.
 Revellers noted that there were 38 bands above this years headliners in 2010.